-- Secure an exhibitor ticket and apply for entry tags by Friday, July 8 by 5PM.
+- Secure an exhibitor ticket and apply for entry tags by Friday, July 7 by 5PM.
 Registration is online at fairentry.com.
-An exhibitor may use an immediate family member's exhibitor ticket, as in the instance of junior exhibitors. - Sponsoring Garden clubs shall purchase an exhibitor ticket in the name of the club for hostess purposes.
+An exhibitor may use an immediate family member's exhibitor ticket, as in the instance of junior exhibitors. - Sponsoring Garden clubs shall purchase an exhibitor ticket in the name of the club for hosting purposes.
 It may remain at the main gate. - 3.
-First Show artistic and horticulture entries should be placed between 6:00 pm- 10:00 pm, Sunday, July 17th.
-Judging will be on Monday morning, July 18, at 9AM by accredited judges of The Ohio Association of Garden Clubs, Inc. Entries shall remain in the show until 8PM Wednesday evening July 20, and should be removed by 10PM so that the committee can make shelving ready for the second show.
+First Show artistic and horticulture entries should be placed between 6:00pm-10:00pm, Sunday, July 16th.
+Judging will be on Monday morning, July 17" at 9am by an accredited judge of The Ohio Association of Garden Clubs, Inc. Entries shall remain in the show until 8PM Wednesday evening, July 19th, and should be removed by 10PM so that the committee can make shelving ready for the second show.
 Entries not removed will be disposed of, with containers placed into the show building stock. - 4.
-The second show entries must be placed 8:00AM-Noon Thursday, July 21st.
+The second show entries must be placed 8:00am-Noon Thursday, July 20th.
 At noon the committee asks all exhibitors to vacate the showroom; this is done to have the show ready for the judge, to check entries, check labeling, and to clean.
-Entries are to remain in place until Saturday, July 23rd, at 9PM.
-Exhibitors may retrieve materials Saturday 9-10PM or Sunday morning, July 24 from 10AM until noon. - Entries must be placed as directed by a member of the entry and classification committee to help insure compliance with the show rules.
+Entries are to remain in place until Saturday, July 22nd, at 9PM.
+Exhibitors may retrieve materials Saturday 9-10PM or Sunday morning, July 23rd from 10AM until noon. - Entries must be placed as directed by a member of the entry and classification committee to help ensure compliance with the show rules.
 The flower show committee shall not be responsible for breakage, theft or loss of property. - The artistic work is to be that of the exhibitor, including juniors. - Judges' decisions are final.
-Exhibitors are welcome to observe and listen to the oral judging for each show entered. - 8.
+Exhibitors are welcome to OBSERVE and LISTEN to the oral judging for each show entered. - 8.
 Rosettes and gift awards are presented throughout the schedule if so listed.
 The gift awards will be sponsored by local organizations and businesses.
 The awards enable our community to show appreciation for the efforts and dedication of our exhibitors.
 All rosettes and gift awards must be claimed at the flower show building at the time of release.
 NO GIFT AWARDS WILL BE MAILED OR DELIVERED.
-Exhibitors may exchange stickers for ribbons earned in the show at release time.

-9. Premium checks for both shows may be secured at the fair secretary's office on the final day of the fair, Saturday, July 23rd.
+Exhibitors may exchange stickers for ribbons earned in the show at release time. - 9.
+Premium checks for both shows may be secured at the fair secretary's office on the final day of the fair, Saturday, July 22nd.
 Hostesses are needed during the open flower building hours; Monday, Noon-10PM, Tuesday-Saturday, 10AM-10PM.
 Clubs, juniors and parents, exhibitors and friends may serve as hostesses during the open hours.
 A schedule located in the flower show building will encourage sign-up for 2-hour blocks.
 A list of duties for hostesses will be posted along with the schedule.